 I called my friend Kelcy in a panic.
 Kelcy had survived the worst form of pain, the untimely death of a very close loved one, her husband, so she would understand my current predicament.
-I received her cell phone voicemail and left what I can only describe as a very curt message asking her why the hell she wasn’t answering her cell when I needed her and consequently questioning what her sense of priorities in life had become.
+I received her voicemail and left what I can only describe as a very curt message asking her why the hell she wasn’t answering her phone when I needed her and consequently questioning what her sense of priorities in life had become.
 Even more worked up now, I called my friend Aliza and thankfully she answered!

 “Hi Ali?
 Ben here.
 Just listen, there’s not much time.
-This place isn’t right for me, so let’s devise the most efficient plan for my departure before they confiscate my cell phone or a cockroach crawls into my ear.”
+This place isn’t right for me, so let’s devise the most efficient plan for my departure before they confiscate my phone or a cockroach crawls into my ear.”

 Aliza calmed me down.
 Having done a stint at a rehab facility herself for different reasons (abusive relationship), she was familiar with these places.
 She reassured me that it feels horrible the first day, but it really would get better.
 She reminded me that I elected to come here because I wanted to get better.
 To have one normal life.